 Men’s Tuxedos at the Oscars 2014

-Pharrel Williams showed up in a tuxedo jacket with shorts.
+Pharrell Williams showed up in a tuxedo jacket with shorts.
 While this is certainly attention-grabbing, I doubt this find will find many followers.
-Interestingly, he went to the lengths of picking out shirts studs and opted for a jacket with double button.
+Interestingly, he went to the lengths of picking out shirts studs and opted for a jacket with a double button.

 The fit of Chiwetel Ejiofor’s tuxedo is decent, the black bow tie looks interesting, and if you disregard the long sleeves and the wristwatch, this look could have been great if he had worn a vest or cummerbund.

 Brad Pitt wore a noteworthy shawl collar tuxedo with grosgrain faced lapels.
 His shirt features regular mother of pearl buttons that remind me too much of a day shirt even though it was made of marcella piqué.